allenm84/DropCopy/README.md

 # DropCopy
-A simple app for copying data to a DropBox folder.
-This project is obsolete.
+A simple app for copying data to a DropBox folder